 Welcome to the Child Life and Child Development Research Lab (CLCD) Lab!
-Dr. Burns-Nader's CLCD lab examines child development and issues related to children and families experiencing healthcare events.
+The CLCD lab examines child development and issues related to children and families experiencing healthcare events.
 Undergraduate and graduate students work alongside Dr. Burns-Nader to gain research experience and opportunities for presenting at local, state, and national conferences and publishing in peer-reviewed journals.
 Examples of research topics include the daily experiences and coping of parents of newly diagnosed cancer patients, how the appearance of toys influence children's play, and the benefits of tablet distraction provided by a child life specialist.
-The lab collaborates with researchers at Children's of Alabama, University Medical Center Pediatric Department, and the Department of Human Development and Family Studies.
+The lab collaborates with researchers at different children's hospitals, universities across the Southeast, the University Medical Center Pediatric Department, and the Department of Human Development and Family Studies.
 To learn more about this lab, review the web page and/or email Dr. Burns-Nader below.

 News for the CLCD Lab